Jupiter Icy Moons Explorer: Radio and Plasma Wave Investigation (RPWI)

-Will characterise the plasma environment and radio emissions around the spacecraft, it is composed of four experiments: GANDALF, MIME, FRODO and JENRAGE.
-RPWI will use four Langmuir probes, each one mounted at the end of its own dedicated boom, and sensitive up to 1.6 MHz to characterize plasma and receivers in the frequency range 80 kHz to 45 MHz to measure radio emissions.
-This scientific instrument is somewhat notable for using Sonic as part of its logo.
+RPWI will characterise the plasma environment and radio emissions around the spacecraft, it is composed of four experiments: GANDALF, MIME, FRODO, and JENRAGE.
+RPWI will use four Langmuir probes, each one mounted at the end of its own dedicated boom and sensitive up to 1.6 MHz, to characterize plasma, and receivers in the frequency range 80 kHz to 45 MHz to measure radio emissions.
+This scientific instrument is somewhat notable for using Sonic the Hedgehog as part of its logo.

 Gravity and Geophysics of Jupiter and Galilean Moons (3GM)

 3GM is a radio science package comprising a Ka transponder and an ultrastable oscillator.
-3GM will be used to study the gravity field – up to degree 10 – at Ganymede and the extent of internal oceans on the icy moons, and to investigate the structure of the neutral atmospheres and ionospheres of Jupiter (0.1 – 800 mbar) and its moons.
+3GM will be used to study the gravity field at Ganymede (up to 10 degrees), to determine the extent of internal oceans on the icy moons, and to investigate the structure of the neutral atmospheres and ionospheres of Jupiter (0.1 – 800 mbar) and its moons.
+3GM carries an Israeli-built atomic clock "that will measure tiny vacillations in a radio beam".

 Planetary Radio Interferometer and Doppler Experiment (PRIDE)

-The experiment will generate specific signals transmitted by JUICE's antenna and received by very-long-baseline interferometry to perform precision measurements of the gravity fields of Jupiter and its icy moons.
+The experiment will generate specific signals transmitted by Juice's antenna and received by very-long-baseline interferometry to perform precision measurements of the gravity fields of Jupiter and its icy moons.

-Targets

-The craft will encounter two planets and the Moon before arriving at Jupiter.